Marcie

 Marcie /'mɑrsi/ is a fictional character featured in the long-running syndicated daily and Sunday comic strip Peanuts by Charles M. Schulz.

 Marcie is a studious girl who is sometimes depicted as being terrible at sports.
-She is friends with the tomboyish, athletic Peppermint Patty, who gets annoyed at Marcie when she calls her "sir", and she has a mostly unrequited crush on the underdog Charlie Brown.
+She is friends with the tomboyish, athletic Peppermint Patty, who gets annoyed at Marcie when she calls her "sir", and she has a mostly unrequited crush on the character Charlie Brown.

-Marcie has appeared outside the comic strip, and she has been featured in numerous Peanuts television specials, cinematic films, theatrical plays, and video games.
+Marcie has appeared outside the comic strip in numerous Peanuts television specials, cinematic films, theatrical plays, and video games.

 History

 Marcie made her first appearance in the daily strip from July 20, 1971, but her name wasn't mentioned until the strip from October 11.
 The character was modeled after Elise Gallaway, the roommate of Patty Swanson, Charles M. Schulz's cousin and the inspiration for the Peppermint Patty character.

-Marcie made her debut on television in the 1973 special There's No Time for Love, Charlie Brown.
-A forerunner of Marcie's character, a girl named Clara, made an appearance in a sequence at a girls’ camp in June 1968.
-As Marcie became a part of the regular cast, she appeared in the same class as Peppermint Patty, sitting in the desk behind her.

 Schulz never gave Marcie a surname in the comic strip.
 However, she has been given two surnames in animated features.
 In the 1994 animated special You're In the Super Bowl, Charlie Brown, Marcie's surname is given as "Johnson".
-In 2015's The Peanuts Movie, for which Schulz's son, Craig Schulz, and Schulz's grandson, Bryan Schulz, were included among the film's writers and producers, her name is shown to be "Marcie Carlin".

-Marcie is a soft-spoken voice of reason to Peppermint Patty.
-For example, in the 1973 Emmy Award winning special A Charlie Brown Thanksgiving; when Peppermint Patty throws a tantrum about the "dinner" Charlie Brown made for them, Marcie gently reminds her that he didn't invite her to dinner but that Patty invited herself.
-However, Marcie is sometimes portrayed as being somewhat naive.
-In It's the Easter Beagle, Charlie Brown, Marcie shows complete ineptitude in the kitchen, making several unsuccessful attempts at preparing eggs to color for Easter, and then later biting into one without removing the shell first (saying "Tastes terrible, sir"), all to Peppermint Patty's great consternation.

-Later, Marcie was portrayed as an overachiever (she once quipped that she had already chosen her college and enrolled her three children in preschool) and academically the brightest of the Peanuts cast.
-Even so, she is possibly the most credulous of the gang.
-She apparently is under a great deal of pressure from her parents to excel in school, and, in a story in 1990, sought refuge from her demanding parents at Charlie Brown's house and fell asleep on his couch.